 Patching is a good example.
 Are your applications and operating systems being patched within the timeframes the framework specifies?
 Can your provider show you a report that proves it?
 If the answer to either question is no, you have found your first gap.

 Write down where you land on each of the eight.
-You will end up with a simple grid that shows which strategies are at Level 1, which are at Level 2, and which are not being done at all.
+You will end up with a simple grid that shows which strategies are at Level One, which are at Level Two, and which are not being done at all.
 That grid is worth more than most 30-page audit reports.

 If you find gaps, do not panic.
 Every business has gaps.
 The point of the assessment is to know where they are so you can close them in order of priority rather than guessing.

-What Essential Eight Maturity Level 2 looks like in practice
+What Essential Eight Maturity Level Two looks like in practice

 Backups are automated, stored offline or in immutable storage, and tested on a schedule.
 Microsoft Office macros are disabled for users who do not need them.
 Application control restricts what software can run on your machines.